zinzloun/TLS_redirect/README.md

 The flow is the follows where (1) is the victim, (2) is the redirector and (3) is the attacker:
 <br>![Screenshot](run.png)<br>

-We can inspect the traffic usign Wireshark*:
+We can inspect the traffic usign Wireshark ⚠️
 <br>![Screenshot](ssl_hand.png)<br>

 <b>Enjoy</b>
 ---
 **NOTE**

-###### *If your Lab (as mine) is created using a virtualizer (e.g. Virtualbox) remember that you can not itercept any traffics with a bridged mode network configuration on the host machine, since it bypass the host OS network stack entirely.
-Here I'm running Wireshark on the guest Parrot OS redirector*
+⚠️ <i>If your Lab (as mine) is created using a virtualizer (e.g. Virtualbox) remember that you can not itercept any traffics with a bridged mode network configuration on the host machine, since it bypass the host OS network stack entirely.
+Here I'm running Wireshark on the guest Parrot OS redirector*</i>